 Two-step verification (also known as Two-Factor Authentication) helps protect you and your data by making it more difficult for someone else to log in to your Kahootz account.
 It uses two different forms of identity: your password (something you know), and a security code from your phone (something you have).
 This helps keep your account secure because even if someone else finds your password, they'll be stopped if they don't have access to your phone.
-You can also generate recovery codes to use if you don’t have your phone, or if it gets lost/damaged.
+You can also generate single-use recovery codes to use when you don't have your phone or it gets lost or damaged.

-Kahootz Enterprise site owners may also control who needs to use two-step authentication (all users, just workspace managers, just site owners) and other security and login settings.
+Kahootz Enterprise site owners can also control who needs to use two-step verification (all users, just workspace managers, just site owners) and other security and login settings.

 What's an Authenticator App?

 Authenticator apps generate random codes that you can use to sign in.
 They're not special to Kahootz - you can use them with many sites and internet services (including Google and Amazon).
 They do not have access to your Kahootz password or account information.